alltrails/graphhopper/alltrails/helm/graphhopper-service-importer/README.md

 We have set the timeout very high and added retries, but it's still possible to timeout here if CGAIR is struggling.
 Unfortunately, this error will require the job to be restarted.

+___

+`Failed to schedule pod, incompatible with nodepool "default"`

+You might see this error when running `kubectl describe pod <POD_NAME>`.
+This job is asking for a ton of memory.
+The nodepool needs to be configured to allow large instances.

 # Implementation Notes

 ## s3 Data storage